As White House debates validity of climate report, local officials are already at work

 Molly Mitchell, a researcher with the Virginia Institute of Marine Science, said most of the discussion about how to respond to that flooding relies on observations recorded through a network of sensors along the coast.

-“Sea level has come up more than a foot since we started reporting this at the beginning of the century about the 1930s, and it’s predicted to come up about a foot and a half to 2 feet by 2050,” she told ABC News, adding that sea level rise is expected to rise much faster in the future.
+“Sea level has come up more than a foot since we started reporting this at the beginning of the century about the 1930s, and its predicted to come up about a foot and a half to two feet by 2050,” she told ABC News, adding that sea level rise is expected to rise much faster in the future.

 Officials in Virginia have been working for years to decide how they will plan for a future where sea levels and temperatures continue to rise, leading to more risks from the water that rises with every tide or storm.
 Cities along the coast are already setting new building codes that require homes to be elevated, encouraging residents to buy flood insurance and planning for what the future of their cities will look like.